220509-web-dev/FoundationProject-Josiah/Project 2/README.md

 ## Project Description

-This project will implement a notecard service that allows for notecards to be created, browsed, stored in decks, and rated on a sliding scale that will influence the likelihood of seeing the card in future draws from the notecard deck.
+This project will implement a notecard service that allows users to login and for notecards to be created, browsed, stored in decks, and viewed like flashcards.

 ### Project Design Specifications and Documents